UTSCCSCC01/finalprojects22-pro-group/README.md

 4. sprint_4

 The features branches follow the following naming convention of {sprint_x}\_feature\_{name_of_feature_separated_by_underscores}.
-We will use Jira for tracking issues and to merge a feature branch into the develop branch requires a pull request that needs to be approved by at least 2 group members.
+We will use Jira for tracking issues and to merge a feature branch into the develop branch requires a pull request that needs to be approved by at least 2 group members to merge into main branch.